vipals/qtscope/README.md

-# QtScope data from RTL SDR
+# Real Time plot and PSD of raw data from RTL SDR

 sudo apt install rtl-sdr